Emotional Barriers to Effective Communication in the Workplace: How to Overcome Them

 Emotional barriers are some of the most common impediments to effective workplace communication, as they can alter the group communication dynamic.

-Having such a powerful impact on productivity, modern companies ought to understand the need to implement programs to help employees overcome emotional barriers.
+Having such a powerful impact on productivity, modern companies ought to understand the need to implement programs to help employees deal with emotional barriers.
 Personal development workshops and training sessions, for example, make for an excellent start.